Medical Schools in Virginia: How to Get In (2025)

 Liberty University College of Osteopathic Medicine (LUCOM)

-LUCOM is a faith-based, osteopathic medical school that integrates clinical education with Christian faith.
-Students will first participate in OMS-I and OMS-II, in which they learn foundational basic science and clinical concepts in system-organized courses.
-Next, in OMS-III and OMS-IV, students will rotate through core clinical rotations and later have the opportunity to select five electives.
+In OMS-III and OMS-IV, students will rotate through core clinical rotations and later have the opportunity to select five electives.
 The curriculum integrates several team-based learning activities and lab-based opportunities throughout in an effort to connect with all types of learners and to provide students with the opportunity to engage with course material from multiple vantage points.
+Clinical training occurs across a wide network of partner hospitals and clinics, not only throughout Virginia, but also in Illinois, Texas, and Mississippi, exposing students to a wide range of patient populations and healthcare settings.

 University of Virginia (UVA) Medical School